PaoloCortezCZ/AXIS-HTML-Remote-Control/README.md

 CamOverlay Widget 4 Text Field update

-**Required: CamStreamer Cloud Token is needed to be able to use this script**
+**Required: CamStreamer Cloud API Token is needed to be able to use this script**